HPCE/hpce-2018-cw1/readme.md

 It relies on a few tools such as `awk`, `unzip`, and `grep`, but it should warn you if it doesn't work.

-_Note: Currently there are problems with OS X due to it missing a linux compatible `date` command.
-Thanks to @Pietromarone for [pointing it out, and also giving a workaround](https://github.com/HPCE/hpce-2017-cw1/issues/27)._